 Imagine a plane such as this for every $\mu$, and then obtaining the data $\{x_1, x_2\}$.
 The confidence interval for $\mu$ is then the union of all values of $\mu$ for which the observed data are in $\accreg(\mu)$.
 A moment's thought will confirm that this results in confidence intervals centered on $(x_1 + x_2)/2$, with a length that is 68\% of $|x_1 - x_2|$, i.e., $\hat\mu \pm 0.34(1-|x_1 - x_2|)$, as intuitively thought reasonable!

 This construction is known as ``conditioning'' on the ancillary statistic $A$.
-In fact, it can be more simply stated: {\em post}-data, ignore the construction in the whole sample space for values of $A$ other than that observed, and {\em proceed as if $A$ had been fixed, rather than randomly sampled!}
+Operationally, it can be simply stated: {\em post}-data, ignore the construction in the whole sample space for values of $A$ other than that observed, and {\em proceed as if $A$ had been fixed in the design of the experiment, rather than randomly sampled!}

 Now the catch: one can find acceptance regions $\accreg(\mu)$ that correspond to hypothesis tests with {\em more power} (lower Type 2 error probability $\beta$) in the unconditional sample space!
-A couple examples from the literature are shown in Fig.~\ref{welchpower}.
+A couple of examples from the literature are shown in Fig.~\ref{welchpower}.
 The construction on the left results in 68\% C.L. intervals with length independent of $|x_1 - x_2|$, namely $\hat\mu \pm 0.22$ at 68\% C.L.
 They obtain 68\% coverage in the unconditional sample space by having 100\% coverage in the subspace where $|x_1 - x_2| \approx 1$ (narrow likelihood), while badly undercovering when $|x_1 \approx x_2|$.

 Welch's 1939 paper argued {\em against} conditioning because it is less powerful in the unconditional sample space!
 Neyman's position is not completely clear but he also seems to have been against conditioning on ancillaries (which was Fisher's idea) when it meant an overall loss of power~\cite{lehmann1993,berger2003}.